In recent years, personality has become an increasingly important factor in admissions decisions.

 Ryerson University, Nursing: The program is highly competitive—in May 2017, it received more than 2,500 applications for just 206 seats.
 And it’s selective for a good reason.
 From the very first year, the rigorous program includes co-ops and work placements, so students need to be able to hit the ground running, says Marisa Modeski, assistant director of student recruitment.
 Admissions officers focus on applicants’ grades and course prerequisites, scouring each student’s full academic history, including transcripts from previous higher ed institutions.

 University of Waterloo, Computer Science: Because this program is math-focused, admissions officers do look for demonstrations of analytical skills, such as grade point averages or strong performance in a regional mathematics contest.
-However, Associate Registrar of Admissions André Jardin says so many students have strong grades, officers must look to signs of personal character to make decisions.
-Multiple staff members read and score each applicant's information form with short essays and extracurricular activities.
+However, Associate Registrar of Admissions André Jardin says so many students have strong grades, so officers must look to signs of personal character to make decisions.
+Multiple staff members read and score each applicant’s information form with short essays and extracurricular activities.
 Little things, like spelling errors, can also influence decisions.
-"The effort students put in tells us something on its own," Jardin says.
+“The effort students put in tells us something on its own,” says Jardin.

 University of Saskatchewan, Kinesiology: The program has become much more competitive in recent years as students use it as a pathway to a broader range of career fields, says Dean Chad London.
-Admissions officers rely primarily on high school grades and transcripts, which are the best predictor of success in the program, London says.
+Admissions officers rely primarily on high school grades and transcripts, which are the best predictor of success in the program, says London.
 He also notes that supplemental applications with non-academic components can require significant resources to review.